cannizarro/jukebox-backend/README.md

-**A spring application which can be used as a refrence for project structuring and spring security 6.**
+A spring application which can be used as a refrence for:
+• Project structuring (parent and child project)
+• Spring security 6 with Spring Webflux
+• Non blocking DynamoDBEnhanced java client
+• Spring Webflux

 BUILD:
 docker buildx build --platform linux/amd64 -t jukebox:0.0.1 .